CodeIsaMystic/dbsh-template/README.md

 ###### **NOTE**

 I initiate this case study in a frontend thought, without providing any Backend solutions.
-Later I used this project to validate my developer of web site and web applications.
+Later, I used this project to validate my developer of web site and web applications.
 I tryed to find some Backend solutions, using PHP, Bootstrap 4 and MySQL, but the effort was essentially made on the Frontend part.
 I truly like the idea of serverless technologies.